PX4/PX4-user_guide/en/flight_controller/pixhawk4_mini.md

 ## Debug Port

-The system's serial console and SWD interface runs on the **FMU Debug** port.
+The system's serial console and SWD interface run on the **FMU Debug** port.
 In order to access these ports, the user must remove the *Pixhawk 4 Mini* casing.

 ![Pixhawk 4 Mini FMU Debug](../../assets/flight_controller/pixhawk4mini/pixhawk4mini_fmu_debug.png)

-The ports has a standard serial pinout and can be connected to a standard FTDI cable (3.3V, but it's 5V tolerant) or a [Dronecode probe](https://kb.zubax.com/display/MAINKB/Dronecode+Probe+documentation).
+The port has a standard serial pinout and can be connected to a standard FTDI cable (3.3V, but it's 5V tolerant) or a [Dronecode probe](https://kb.zubax.com/display/MAINKB/Dronecode+Probe+documentation).
 The pinout uses the standard Dronecode debug connector pinout.
 Please refer to the [wiring](https://dev.px4.io/en/debug/system_console.html) page for details of how to wire up this port.

 ## Peripherals